Just reached page 100 of the novel I've been writing... oh... for fifteen years.

 In the series "I found a treasure trove of lockdown drawings that I post when I'm in a hurry," here's a lockdown drawing that I'm posting because I'm in a hurry:

-Often, when I watch a documentary, I wonder how people who claim to be so affected, so depressed, sometimes so mean, can appear so open, so sincere, and have so much perspective when telling their
+Often, when I watch a documentary, I wonder how people who claim to be so affected, so depressed, sometimes so mean, can appear so open, so sincere, and have so much perspective when telling their story.
+The hysterical one is perfectly calm.
+The compulsive liar tells the whole truth.

 Yeah, sorry: I can't help myself.
 But every time, I'm amazed.